dshawul/NebulaSEM/README.md

 ### A note about MPI/OpenMP/OpenACC parallelization

-NebulaSEM is able to exploit mulit-core CPUs either using a pure MPI approach or a hybrid MPI+OpenMP approach.
+NebulaSEM is able to exploit multi-core CPUs either using a pure MPI approach or a hybrid MPI+OpenMP approach.
 CFD codes often utilize a pure MPI approach because that scales better than OpenMP.
-However, when extereme scalability on supercomputers is required, the hybrid MPI + OpenMP parallelization can become beneficial by reducing inter-process communication.
+However, when extreme scalability on supercomputers is required, the hybrid MPI + OpenMP parallelization can become beneficial by reducing inter-process communication.
 To compile NebulaSEM for a hybrid MPI+OpenMP